 Signs of venous ulcers:

-There are many different factors that can lead to a venous ulcer including varicose veins, deep vein thrombosis (DVT), aging, and diabetes, a history of venous problems, obesity, pregnancy, smoking and sitting or standing for long periods of time.
+There are many different factors that can lead to a venous ulcer including varicose veins, deep vein thrombosis (DVT), aging, diabetes, a history of venous problems, obesity, pregnancy, smoking, and sitting or standing for long periods of time.

 CARING FOR VENOUS ULCERS